ITRS-Group/cordial/gdna/README.md

 ![Monitoring Coverage Example](screenshots/gdna-2.png)

-* Level 1 - Basic infrastructure monitoring, the plugin names can be seen in the left had part of the Plugin Utilization area above.
+* Level 1 - Core compute infrastructure monitoring; The plugin names can be seen in the left had part of the Plugin Utilization area above.
 (There are also optional Level 1 plugins, which can be seen in the second dashboard below)

-* Level 2 - Basic application monitoring, the plugin names can be seen in the middle part of the Plugin Utilization area above
+* Level 2 - Basic Application monitoring, the plugin names can be seen in the middle part of the Plugin Utilization area above

-* Level 3 - This covers other technology and application specific plugins.
+* Level 3 - All other technology and application specific plugins.

 ## Plugin Utilization Dashboard